wuzhengy/TAU/TAU_DHT.md

-# TAU DHT extention to libtorrent/bitorrent mainline dht
+# TAU DHT extention to libtorrent/bitorrent mainline dht (hash link/repub)
 ## draft 0.01
 For blockchain operation, we modify dht "put" item method on top of mainline dht, which is an form of kademilia dht.
 The purpose of the extention is that mainline dht does not implement the republish and RSS hash chain.
 We are using blockchain to replace the RSS hash chain.